-31 of the Best Marvel Gifts for Die-Hard Fans Right Now
+32 of the Best Marvel Gifts to Marvel At [Gift Guide]

 But finding the right gift can be rather difficult when there is such an abundance of merchandise.

-So, to save you some time, we have put together a list of our top 32 favorite Marvel giveaways and gifts.
+So, to save you some time, we have put together a list of our top 32 favorite Marvel gifts.

-From ‘Hulk Smash’ LEDs to Guardians of the Galaxy Tikkis, our extensive list covers a variety of items which are sure to be a valuable addition to your collection.
+From‘Hulk Smash’ LEDs to Guardians of the Galaxy Tikkis, our extensive list covers a variety of items which are sure to be a valuable addition to your collection.

 Contents